anushadogiparty/Database-Creation-using-SQL-Server-Updating-DB-using-Java-Application/JAVA_Application/README.md

-# MYSQL - Project - Part 2 - Paper_Reviews Database
+### MYSQL - Project - Part 2 - Paper_Reviews Database

 Implementation of Paper Reviews Database using JAVA Application.

-## Prerequisites:
+#### Prerequisites:
 ```bash
 JAVA, JDBC Driver and MYSQL.
 ```

-## Project: This Project includes implementation of the “paper reviewers” database.
-The second part will include creating a simple Java application to query and update your database.
+##### Project: This Project includes the second part of implementation of the “paper reviewers” database which includes creating a simple Java application to query and update your database.

 ```bash
 STEP 1: